Richard King Mellon Foundation

 Step 1: Verify Eligibility

-- Confirm your organization's tax status and IRS Tax ID
+- Confirm your organisation's tax status and IRS Tax ID

 - Ensure you can receive philanthropic funding